One Simple Shift To Get Your Kids To Do Those Chores

 “Please do your chores”

 “Evin, please clean your bathroom today.”
-This is a phrase I’ve uttered countless times…generally every Saturday.
+This is a phrase I’ve uttered countless times…generally every Saturday morning.
 I also said it to our first child but he rarely did this chore.
 The bathroom was nasty and I’d get so frustrated that I would just do it myself.
 I would hope (fingers and toes crossed) that he would see what it looked like clean and be able to model what I did to get it that way.

 Well, hoping only goes so far.